La Grande Vie (novella): La Grande Vie

 This novella was also published in a collection of Le Clézio's short stories entitled La ronde et autres faits divers (The Round & Other Cold Hard Facts).This novella La Grande Vie is about two girls, Christelle and Christèle.
-Because of their resemblance to each other, people around them believe them to be twins and give them the names Poucy and Thumb.
+Because of their resemblance to each other, people around them believe the two to be twins and give them the names Poucy and Thumb.
 They live with their adoptive mother, maman Janine, in north of France.

 These girls have been joined like two fingers on one hand since they were children.
 In due course, they begin to find out that each day of their lives resembles a day they have lived in the past and maybe even a day to be lived sometime in the future.

 One day in summer, they decided that the time was right to take control of their dreams.
 Using their savings and using a little bit of money given to them they bought a ticket down south to Monaco.